albinblaschka/vegsoup-data/README.md

 Attributes of the sampling units (relevés) that are recored in the field
 ------------------------------------------------------------------------

-Principal standards of the phytosociological relevé follow Mucina et al. (2000).
+Principal standards of the phytosociological relevé follow the notation of Mucina et al. (2000).

 **Data on field record**